The Sun Practice

-How many times do you need to repeat a word before you lose the sense of its shape?
+How many times can you repeat a word before you lose the sense of its shape?

 Melting on your tongue, its meaning; what does this feeling have to do with this sound?